sal55/langs/MLang/Downloads.md

     qq hello
 ````
 **Testing aa.exe:**
-Not ASM files in my format at provided.
+No ASM files in my format are provided.
 You can create one like this:
 ````
     mm -asm hello            # compile hello.m to hello.asm
     aa hello                 # assemble hello.asm to hello.exe